Oh-KPond/inspiration-board/README.md

 - Build the Card component to display a single inspirational quote and optional emoji.
 - Build a `Board` component which renders a list of Cards from hardcoded data

 Note there is a package installed called [`emoji-dictionary`](https://github.com/IonicaBizau/emoji-dictionary) which you can elect to use to display the emojis listed.
+The list of emoji most words can be found [`here`](https://github.com/Kikobeats/emojis-keywords/blob/master/index.js)

 ## Wave 2